JanWilczek/wolf-sound-blog/_posts/synthesis/2021-08-27-wavetable-synthesis-python.md

 ---
 title: "Wavetable Synth in Python Tutorial"
-description: Tutorial on how to code you own wavetable synthesizer in Python.
+description: Tutorial on how to code your own wavetable synthesizer in Python.
 date: 2021-08-27
 author: Jan Wilczek
 layout: post